arjuns-code-center/G.L.I.M.P.S.E/navphy_ws/basic_mobile_robot/README.md

 Next, the certerpiece of the navigation system comes online.
 This is the ```bt_navigator``` node, which takes in all the outputs and goal pose information and keeps track of the navigation.
 It uses the ```bond``` timer to sync all the servers together and run navigation smoothly.
 The final block diagram is as follows:

 ![image](https://github.com/Samalmeida1028/sdp-team-12/assets/41523488/4a87bee6-890b-4f12-bda9-f1737b721793)

+More information about the different servers and the parameters associated with them can be found in the [```nav2_params.yaml```](https://github.com/arjuns-code-center/G.L.I.M.P.S.E/blob/main/navphy_ws/basic_mobile_robot/params/nav2_params.yaml) file.
+You can find all the information about each server in the [```Nav2 Configuration Guide```](https://docs.nav2.org/configuration/index.html), which describes each and every parameter we used.